List of Victor and Valentino characters: Victor

 Victor Guadalupe Morena Laguna Calaca Calavera is a 10-year-old half-brother who is the younger of the two.
 He wears a blue poncho over a white shirt and has a noticeable gap between his teeth.
 He is impulsive, feisty, arrogant, and obnoxious when it comes to taking part in adventures.
 He would rather slack off and not do anything instead of work, but if possible, he tries to look for an easy way out of doing things.
 This would often lead to him finding some supernatural object or getting dragged in a paranormal adventure.
 He is shown to be a very active kid that just wants to have fun while also taking advantage of certain things.
 Between him and Val, he is the one that typically learns his lesson the most.
 Deep down, he is afraid of confronting his own flaws and usually needs some coaxing from those around him to acknowledge and accept them.
 He is also constantly making malapropisms such as referring to himself as "Victor the Contagious" when he really means "Courageous".
 This also extends to his writing, where he is shown to be slightly illiterate.
 He is capable of whistling, but only when Val tickles him, though later he masters it on his own.

 Despite his flaws, Victor has a very strong connection with his family.
 While he and Val argue over their differences often, he does care for his well-being and has come to his rescue every now and then, though not as often as the other way around.
 Vic has wished a couple of times that he were an only child, only to realize that he would rather have Val around as he is the only one who understands him.
 He also cares a great deal for his grandma Chata and tries to get her out of harm's way.
 He has, on occasion, taken advantage of her, though he does not mean any real harm to her and still loves her a great deal.
 Outside of his family, he is close friends with Miguelito, possibly because of their similar interests.
 Besides him, Vic's relationship with the other kids shifts between mutual to sometimes antagonistic.
 When things are not too crazy, he does tend to get along with the other children.
 The only other adult he interacts with is Don Jalapeño, who he makes fun of.

-By the series finale, it is implied that he and Valentino are demigods.
+By the series finale, it is implied that he and Valentino (among other characters) are demigods, but this was only meant as a precursor to the next season, in which "Victor, Valentino and the whole town would have woken up to their god-hood" (emphasis in original), and which would have also seen him and his brother "comedically struggle to harness their grandfather Tlaloc’s special powers of lighting and rain", according to series creator Diego Molano.